 In the 1860s, floral compositions became one of Henri Fantin-Latour’s most frequently painted subjects and would occupy an important place in his work until the end of his career.
 Representations of roses, in particular, appeared in a large number of his works and were shown from many different points of view, naturally in multiple arrangements.

 The artist conceived this painting in a very simple way, allowing the basket of roses to occupy practically the entire surface of the composition.
-The monochrome background helps to accentuate the immediacy with which the flowers are presented, carefully arranged inside the basket to create a composition resembling Bouquet of Roses on a Marble Table (Sterling and Francine Clark Art Institute, Williamstown), 1885, and Bouquet of Flowers (Sir Alfred Beit Collection, Ireland), 1889.
+The monochrome background helps to accentuate the immediacy with which the flowers are presented, carefully arranged inside the basket to create a composition resembling Bouquet of Roses on a Marble Table (The Clark Art Institute, Williamstown), 1885, and Bouquet of Flowers (Sir Alfred Beit Collection, Ireland), 1889.
 However, rather than creating a sense of monotony through the abundant repetition of the theme, Fantin-Latour grants each painting particular characteristics, which, in one way or another, he imbues with a specific quality.

-Henri Fantin-Latour (1836–1904), Calouste Gulbenkian Foundation, Lisbon, 2009, no. 69, pp. 181, 199.
+Henri Fantin-Latour (1836–1904), exhibition catalogue.
+Lisbon: Calouste Gulbenkian Museum, 2009, pp. 181, 199, cat.
+69.